empiricompany/openmage-mm_monacoeditor/README.md

 ## Additional Features
 - Emmet a fast and efficient toolkit for HTML and CSS coding, providing shorthand abbreviations for quick code expansion.
-- Tailwindccs Intellisense providing intelligent auto-completion, suggestions, and tooltips for Tailwind CSS classes
+- Tailwindcss Intellisense providing intelligent auto-completion, suggestions, and tooltips for Tailwind CSS classes

 ## Configuration
 Monaco Editor is enabled by default in all supported content.